Authored by the expert who managed and guided the team behind the Mauritania Property Pack

 Are homes overpriced versus rents or versus incomes in Mauritania as of 2026?

-As of early 2026, homes in premium Nouakchott neighborhoods like Tevragh Zeina appear overpriced relative to local incomes, while mid-market areas such as Riyad and Teyarett show pricing closer to fair value when construction costs and rental demand are factored in.
+As of early 2026, homes in Mauritania's premium Nouakchott neighborhoods like Tevragh Zeina and Ksar appear overpriced relative to local incomes, but closer to fair value when measured against the rents that international tenants (embassies, NGOs, companies) are willing to pay.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Mauritania.